borntofrappe/flutter-dev/material_design/README.md

 fit: BoxFit.cover
 ```

 For the text widgets use the font size established from `theme`, an instance of `ThemeData`.
+The topic is the subject of the codelab which follows.

 ```dart
 final ThemeData theme = Theme.of(context);
 ```

-The topic is the subject of the next codelab.

 For the price include the value formatted through an instance of the internationalization library.